AvinashTanwar01/AvinashTanwar01/README.md

 **Features that speak louder than words:**

-💬 **Real-Time Chat** - Instant messaging with typing indicators 💬, emoji reactions 😍, and that sweet feeling of "Delivered ✅"
+💬 **Real-Time Coding and Sharing** - Instant compliers with typing indicators 💬, emoji reactions and comments 😍, and that sweet feeling of sharing snippets

-🎥 **Crystal-Clear Video Calls** - 1-on-1 or group calls with screen sharing & recording.
-Face-to-face learning, anywhere 🌐
+🎥 **Snippets Sharing** - Share, Store ,Use your or others snippets from  anywhere 🌐 in just a min

 ---